chef/chef-web-docs/content/download/trial.md

 ## License

-You are not required to get a license to use the Trial API to download products.
+You are not required to use a license to use the Chef Trial API to download products.
 However, you are limited to latest versions of Chef products if you don't have a license.
 [Contact Chef](https://www.chef.io/contact-us) if you'd like to request a trial license.